Walter W. Weare (wwweare(at)ncsu.edu)

 He has been at NCSU in the Department of Chemistry since 2010.
 To contact please e-mail at the address above.

 Walter previously talked about Artificial Photosynthesis at the NC Museum of Natural Sciences Science Cafe - March 2013.
+Here is a video of that talk.

 Read about Walter's previoius #Scifund Challenge crowdsourcing proposals: http://www.rockethub.com/projects/3705-artificial-photosynthesis-at-ncsu and http://www.experiment.com/NCSU_OLED